Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonperturbative QED in Strong External Fields

 \section{Nonperturbative QED in Strong External Fields}

 Quantum Field Theory (QFT) is the theoretical framework for contemporary elementary particle physics, combining classical field theory, quantum mechanics, and special relativity.
 The Standard Model of Particle Physics is built upon three fundamental QFTs that describe the strong nuclear (Quantum Chromodynamics, or QCD), the weak (Electroweak Theory, or EWT), and the electromagnetic force (Quantum Electrodynamics, or QED), while notably excluding gravity~\cite{Zee:2003mt}.
-In QFT, particles are treated as quantised excitations of underlying fields, which can interact with one another via gauge bosons.
+In QFT, particles are treated as quantised excitations of underlying fields, which can interact with one another via the exchange of mediator particles.
 Often, in QED, it suffices to treat interactions as small perturbations of the underlying free field theory, i.e.\ starting from noninteracting electron and photon fields.
-In this perturbative QFT approach, these deviations or perturbations are described using series expansions in the coupling constant $g$, which measures the strength of the interaction, in order to approximate observables such as transition amplitudes between particle states.
-All traditional perturbative quantum field theories like QED, EWT, QCD, and hence the SM are Lagrangian quantum field theories~\cite{Zee:2003mt, Srednicki:2007qs}.
-This means the theory can be fully described by a Lagrangian that incorporates the respective symmetry, locality, and invariance.
+In this perturbative QFT approach, these deviations or perturbations are described using series expansions in the coupling constant, which measures the strength of the interaction, in order to approximate observables such as transition amplitudes between particle states.
+All traditional perturbative quantum field theories like QED, EWT, QCD, and hence the Standard Model are Lagrangian quantum field theories~\cite{Zee:2003mt, Srednicki:2007qs}.
+This means the theory can be fully described by a Lagrangian that incorporates the respective symmetries and locality.

 When calculating the probability amplitude for a specific process, the superposition principle dictates that all possible paths or states between the initial and final state must be considered~\cite{Peskin:1995ev}.
 Each path or interaction history, corresponding to a perturbative contribution, can be visualised using Feynman diagrams, which are based on Feynman rules derived from the Lagrangian.
 Each vertex in a Feynman diagram introduces another factor of the coupling constant in the perturbative series.
-When the coupling $g$ is less than one, the lowest-order term is dominant, and successive higher-order terms involving more vertices become progressively less significant in the framework of perturbation theory~\cite{Zee:2003mt, Peskin:1995ev}.
+When the coupling is less than one, the lowest-order term is dominant, and successive higher-order terms involving more vertices become progressively less significant in the framework of perturbation theory~\cite{Zee:2003mt, Peskin:1995ev}.